yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 <br/>

-6. Open another command prompt window or tab and change the current directory to the frontend project:
+6. Open another command prompt window/tab and change the current directory to the frontend project:

 ```
-cd pet-clinic\frontend
+cd pet-clinic/frontend
 ```
 <br/>